quic/aimet/Docs/user_guide/quant_analyzer.rst

     - A dummy input for the model that can contain random values but which must match the shape of the model's expected input
     - A user-defined function for passing 500-1000 representative data samples through the model for quantization calibration
     - A user-defined function for passing labeled data through the model for evaluation, returning an accuracy metric
-    - (Optional, for runing MSE loss analysis) A dataloader providing unlabeled data to be passed through the model
+    - (Optional, for running MSE loss analysis) A dataloader providing unlabeled data to be passed through the model

 Other quantization-related settings are also provided in the call to analyze a model.
 See :doc:`PyTorch QuantAnalyzer API Docs<../api_docs/torch_quant_analyzer>` for more about how to call the QuantAnalyzer feature.

-..admonition:: NOTE
+.. admonition:: NOTE
    Typically on quantized runtimes, batch normalization (BN) layers are folded where possible.
 So that you don't have to call a separate API to do so, QuantAnalyzer automatically performs Batch Norm Folding before running its analyses.

 Detailed analysis descriptions